steheinz/gurobi-sphinxtheme/README.md

 ## Development

 We have a `dev` branch which is used to develop the theme further.
-This branch should be used on any Gurobi documentation for the latest version which is private.
-That allows to review theme change before we merge them into the `main` branch which is used for all public Gurobi documentation using this theme.
-To used the branch for a documentation you need to do the
+This branch should be used only on any Gurobi documentation for the latest version which is private and not publicly visible.
+That allows to review theme changes before we merge them into the `main` branch which is used for public Gurobi documentation.
+To used the `dev` branch for a documentation you need to do the following:
-following:

 `requirements.txt`: